 Antihistamines (H1 antagonists)

-Antihistamines are sedating and are sold as over the counter (OTC) sleeping medications.
-There is limited evidence that these older non-selective antihistamines work, although some modest benefits have been reported after 2 weeks dosing with diphenhydramine in mild insomnia (Morin et al, 2005b).
-More profound acute effects on sleep have been reported for both promethazine and hydroxyzine in healthy volunteers (Adam & Oswald, 1986;Alford et al, 1992) but the latter is not available over-the-counter, and both have quite long duration of action so are likely to cause hangover.
+Antihistamines are sedating and are sold as ‘over the counter’ (OTC) sleeping medications.
+There is only limited evidence that these older non-selective antihistamines work, although some modest benefits have been reported after two weeks dosing with diphenhydramine in mild insomnia (Morin et al, 2005b).
+More profound acute effects on sleep have been reported for both promethazine and hydroxyzine in healthy volunteers (Adam & Oswald, 1986;Alford et al, 1992) but the latter is not available over-the-counter, and both have quite long durations of action so are likely to cause hangover effects.

 Antihistamines are sometimes used in alleviation of insomnia in drug and alcohol withdrawal where traditional hypnotics are less suitable due to the risk of cross-dependence , although there are no controlled trials in this setting.
 These drugs have anticholinergic side effects, making them dangerous in overdose.

-The selective antihistamine (low-dose) doxepin 1-6mg has been shown to be effective in insomnia in adults and the elderly, with few residual effects, and is approved in USA but not in Europe.
+The selective antihistamine (low-dose) doxepin 1-6mg has been shown to be effective in insomnia in adults and the elderly, with few residual effects, and is approved in the USA but not in Europe.
 It has been shown to particularly reduce awakenings in the latter part of the night.
-Another selective agent, low-dose esmirtazapine, is in trials at present for insomnia.
+Another selective agent, low-dose esmirtazapine, is currently undergoing evaluation.

 Recommendations